programmiri/work-with-me/README.md

 ## ✨ I'm open for my next job adventure!

-I am a highly motivated senior software engineer with a special love for all things JavaScript (and TypeScript, too 😅) and testing.
+I am a highly motivated *senior software engineer* (frontend!
+I'm all about frontend!) with a special love for all things JavaScript (and TypeScript, too 😅) and testing.
 I'm working over 5 years in development and bring substantial experience and learning from all the areas I worked in more than 20 years.

 ## ℹ️ Base requirements
 - full-remote or remote-first